AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Related works and Background

 \subsection{US view navigation}

-To improve the clinical workflow, various research efforts have focused on developing guidance systems for tasks such as view finding and clinical decision-making.
-In particular, Artificial Intelligence (AI)-based methods have been widely utilized to guide and support these workflow.
+To improve clinical workflow, various research efforts have focused on developing guidance systems for tasks such as view finding and clinical decision-making.
+In particular, Artificial Intelligence (AI)-based methods have been widely utilized to guide and support these workflows.
 For instance, \citet{narang2021utility} proposed novel software that provides real-time prescriptive guidance to novice operators for obtaining the Trans-Thoracic Echocardiographic (TTE) images.
-Similarly, \citet{sabo2023real} proposed a real-time guidance system to improve the echo-cardiographic acquisition process, and \citet{pasdeloup2023real} developed a method to help users navigate toward preferred standard views during scanning.
+Similarly, \citet{sabo2023real} proposed a real-time guidance system to improve the echo-cardiographic acquisition process. \citet{pasdeloup2023real} developed a method to help users navigate toward preferred standard views during scanning.
 Additionally, \citet{amadoul24simulation} demonstrated a synthetic image generation pipeline for navigation in an echocardiography view classification experiment.
 Building on this, \citet{amadou2024goal} proposed a framework using reinforcement learning to guide novice sonographers in navigating to standard interventional views during Transesophageal echocardiography (TEE).

-While many pioneering works have significantly improved clinical workflows, the aforementioned studies primarily deal with acquiring echocardiograms externally or rely on simulation data.
-In contrast, our research is the first to specifically address a view guidance system for ICE catheter manipulation based on real clinical data.
-This approach requires a real-time understanding of internal cardiac structures, providing continuous guidance through the interactive mapping of images to spatial and catheter joint space.
+While many pioneering works have significantly improved clinical workflows, the aforementioned studies primarily focus on acquiring echocardiograms externally or rely on simulation data.
+In contrast, our research is the first to specifically address a view guidance system for the ICE catheter manipulation based on real clinical data.
+This approach requires real-time understanding of internal cardiac structures, providing continuous guidance through the interactive mapping of images to spatial and catheter joint spaces.
 Furthermore, unlike simulation-based methods, which may not fully capture the complexities of real clinical environments, our method is designed for seamless integration into actual clinical workflows, effectively guiding the catheter within the heart's intricate anatomy.